Note: This post has been updated in October 2020 with new details on optimal number of users for Shared iPad in iPadOS 14.

 - Local Caching: Shared iPad caches users locally on the iPad.
 If you use Kandji as your mobile device management (MDM) solution, you can set the maximum number of users that can be cached in your Auto-Enroll Profile.
 Note that, once the device is set up, this cannot be changed – to make changes, you must modify the Auto-Enroll profile and then reset/enroll the iPad.

 - Content Caching on macOS: Shared iPad also caches user data to iCloud. macOS content caching devices can be leveraged in your network to improve network performance and achieve a faster sign-in experience for users signing in to a device for the first time.
 Any macOS device (as long as it’s capable of running the latest version of macOS) can be configured as a content caching device.
 It is important that your network and cache are configured correctly to support this, please reach out to Kandji or AppleCare Enterprise support with any questions on configuration.
-You can learn more about content caching on macOS in Apple's support article here.
+You can learn more about content caching on macOS in our Big Sur wrap-up.

 Apple’s decision to support Shared iPad for business is an exciting development that has a lot of implications for enterprises that could benefit from a shared-device environment.
 Here at Kandji, we’ve already made it easy to enable and configure Shared iPad, and we look forward to building out even more powerful capabilities for shared-device environments.
 With powerful features like zero-touch deployment, one-click compliance, and offline remediation, Kandji has everything you need to enroll, configure, and secure your devices.